Jay Park: Endorsements

 In July 2010, Park was announced to be endorsing Levi Strauss & Co.'s new brand, dENiZEN.
 He had previously revealed on YouTube in June 2010, before coming back to Korea, that he was at a photoshoot without revealing it was for dENiZEN.
-He continued to endorse the brand until the end of 2011 with female model Kwon Ri-sae.
+He continued to endorse the brand until the end of 2011 with female model Kwon Ri-se.
 Park and Kwon recorded a remix duet song of dENiZEN's theme song, "Manifesto".
 In early 2012, Park was chosen by KT Tech to be the official model of Take HD, a new smartphone by the brand.
 Park released the maxi-single "Take HD Special Maxi Album" on February 7, 2012, produced by KT Tech to promote the smartphone.
 The maxi-single includes remixes of Park's lead single from his album New Breed, "Know Your Name", released on the same day.

-Park appears with fellow SidusHQ celebrities Jang Hyuk, Kim Su-ro, Kim Shin-young and Jang Hee-jin in the MMORPG Lineage 2 as supporting characters.
+Park appears with fellow SidusHQ celebrities Jang Hyuk, Kim Soo-ro, Kim Shin-young and Jang Hee-jin in the MMORPG Lineage 2 as supporting characters.
 On behalf of Naver's first "Fashion Collaboration" event, Park also with fashion designer 275C for creation of a joint T-shirt titled Live Free, representing Park's free mind and lifestyle, and displaying both the Space Needle from Seattle, his hometown, and the Namsan Tower from Seoul, where he currently lives.
 The back of the T-shirt shows the names of his b-boy crews Art of Movement and Korean Assassins, and dance collaboration team, Project Prepix Asia.